apify/apify-camunda-integration/README.md

 ## Connector Types

-This connector provides two types of connectors:
+The _Camunda_ provides two types of connectors:

-1. **Outbound Connector** - Calls the Apify API to run Actors, Tasks, or retrieve datasets
+1. **Outbound Connector** - Calls the Apify API to run Actors, tasks, or retrieve datasets
 2. **Inbound Connector** - Listens for webhook events from Apify to trigger or continue processes

 ---